A one day, single-track online event celebrating the future of cross-platform app development

 npx cap open android

-Note: Currently to use an Android Emulator you must use a system image of at least Android version 7.0 on API 24.
-This is due to the System WebView version not being able to be updated on emulators.
-Physical devices should work as low as Android 5.0 (API 21) as long as their System WebView is updated.
+To use an Android Emulator you must use an API 24+ system image.
+The System WebView does not automatically update on emulators.
+Physical devices should work as low as API 21 as long as their System WebView is updated.

 If your app ran you are now ready to continue developing and building your app.
 Use the various APIs available, Capacitor or Cordova plugins, or custom native code to build out the rest of your app.